-When I moved to Turkey 22 years ago, all I knew and heard about this amazing country was the endless glasses of tea, the kebabs and the Grand Bazar.
-But if you really want to get under the country’s skin, here are less commonly known things about life and culture in Turkey:
+When I moved to Turkey 22 years ago, all I knew and heard about this amazing country was the endless cups of tea, the kebabs and the Grand Bazar.
+But if you really want to get under the country’s skin, below are some less commonly known things about life and culture in Turkey.

 Author: Jack Jacobs, Managing Director Pro Media

 GlobalCom PR Partner in Turkey